/// This method is part of the dialog.

 "This will not affect any of the text content in the database.",

 Console.WriteLine("User accepted the dialog");

 Logic.
-This code implements the basic logic, but lacks many of the details in my implementation.
-If you are writing your own dialog, you can see some of the logic and method calls used and the general technique.
+This code implements the basic logic, but lacks some details.
+We can see some of the logic and method calls used and the general technique.

-Note: I had to find values that would lay out and position the elements properly.
-It also has a table layout, which simplifies the design.
+Note I had to find values that would lay out and position the elements properly.
+A table layout simplifies the design.

 /// Use this with the above static method.

 this.Font = SystemFonts.MessageBoxFont;

 // Do some measurements with Graphics.using (Graphics graphics = this.CreateGraphics())

 // Note: at this point, we could detect that the OS is Vista

 // and do some customizations.
 That logic is in the download.